Daskiworks/ghwatch/README.md

 </a>

 Tip: You can lighten your email box thanks to this application also.
-Simply go to the GitHub.com > 'Account settings' > 'Notification center' and disable emails for notifications there.
+Simply go to the [GitHub.com > 'Account settings' > 'Notifications'](https://github.com/settings/notifications) and disable emails for notifications there.

 Notifications from GitHub Private repositories
 ----------------------------------------------